dzen-dhall/dzen-dhall/README.md

 ## Troubleshooting

-This section is dedicated to fixing problems with your dzen-dhall configurations.
+This section is dedicated to fixing problems with your `dzen-dhall` configurations.

+### Getting more info about errors

+Pass `--explain` flag to turn on verbose error reporting.

 ### Marquee jittering